CodetailDevelopment/Discord.JS-Tutorial/README.md

 # Discord.JS-Tutorial Episode 1
 In this tutorial we discuss the setup.
 Which contains the following:

-- Install Node.JS.
+- Installing the library.
-- Install a coding editor which fits you.
+- Installing an coding editor.
+- Creating your first application.
+- Inviting the bot.
+- Making the folder where you store your files for the bot.
+- Installing the needed packages.
-- Starting the code and get the bot online.
+- Starting the code of your bot.
-- Inviting the bot to the server.
+- Getting the bot online
-- Making secret keys safe in an .env file.